 - products such as meat, milk and eggs from animals fed with GM feed

 The relevant regulations in Northern Ireland are the Genetically Modified Food Regulations (Northern Ireland) 2004.

 Many of the rules that cover GM material in food for human consumption also apply to animal feed.
 This means that:

 - only authorised GM material can be added to animal feed marketed in the EU

 - animal feed containing intentionally-added GM or GM-derived material must be properly labelled

 - non-GM feed containing up to 0.9 per cent of GM material doesn't need to have GM labelling as long as the material was not added intentionally

-Changes to rules and processes will apply from 1 January 2021 for those businesses trading in genetically modified (GM) food or feed.
+Changes to certain rules and processes apply from 1 January 2021 for those businesses trading in genetically modified (GM) food or feed.
 Read about exporting GM food and animal feed from 1 January 2021.